TusharParlikar/Book---Backend/chapters/B01_WHAT_IS_BACKEND.md

 ### Homework Before B02:
 1. ✅ Complete the Project Task above
+2. ✅ Build at least ONE practice project from above
-2. ✅ Get React and backend talking
+3. ✅ Get React and backend talking
-3. ✅ Make sure you understand the data flow
+4. ✅ Make sure you understand the data flow
-4. ✅ Try to break your backend and fix it
+5. ✅ Try to break your backend and fix it

 ---